-- can be claimed at the end of your host student's exchange program.
+- this rebate can be claimed at the end of your host student's exchange program.
 Please email us at the end of your host student's exchange program with your bank details to claim your rebate.

 To be eligible your family must meet the normal eligibility criteria including relevant Working With Children checks.

 Our students arrive in January, May, June, July & August each year.
 Our new arrivals will live with a host family and attend a local school.
 Click here to view their profiles.